OfficeDev/office-js-docs/reference/visio/visio-javascript-reference-overview.md

 ## sync()

-The **sync()** method, available on the request context, synchronizes the state between JavaScript proxy objects and real objects in Visio by executing instructions queued on the context and retrieving properties of loaded Office objects for use in your code.
+The **sync()** method synchronizes the state between JavaScript proxy objects and real objects in Visio by executing instructions queued on the context and retrieving properties of loaded Office objects for use in your code.
 This method returns a promise, which is resolved when synchronization is complete.

-## Visio.run(function(context) { batch })

-**Visio.run()** executes a batch script that performs actions on the Visio object model.
-The batch commands include definitions of local JavaScript proxy objects and **sync()** methods that synchronize the state between local and Visio objects and promise resolution.
-The advantage of batching requests in **Visio.run()** is that when the promise is resolved, any tracked page objects that were allocated during the execution will be automatically released.
-The run method takes in RequestContext and returns a promise (typically, just the result of **ctx.sync()**).
-It is possible to run the batch operation outside of the **Visio.run()**.
-However, in such a scenario, any page object references needs to be manually tracked and managed.

 ## load()